 Living with hearing loss

-If you are living with hearing loss, you likely know that it takes extra effort and energy for you and others to communicate.
+If you are living with hearing loss, you know that it takes extra effort to communicate with others.

 Managing the Environment

-Other background noises in the room also make hearing difficult.
-Distracting noises may include: heating or air conditioning, other people talking, shuffling papers, radios and TV, and traffic sounds.
-In order for speech to be heard easily, it should be 20 - 25 decibels louder than any other surrounding noises.
+- The presence of distracting background sounds, such as heat and air conditioning, traffic noises, or the radio or TV.
+In order for speech to be heard easily, it should be 20 to 25 decibels louder than any other surrounding noises.

-Changes in your house or office can help:
+Changes in your house or office can help you hear better:

 - Make sure there is enough lighting to see facial features and other visual cues.